foxypool/docs/docs/general/getting-started.md

     For this tutorial Turbo Plotter is used.

 3. A Plot file contains a unique id, the [Plotter Id](glossary.md#plotter-id), also referred to as [Account Id](glossary.md#account-id).
+The Plotter Id is coin agnostic and can be bound to both BHD and BURST.
 To obtain a Plotter Id you now have two choices: Via a BHD wallet or via a BURST wallet.

 === "BHD wallet"